 Even if you don’t fall into one of the above three categories, the flu should still be taken seriously.
 The flu can cause a variety of symptoms that can cause serious illness, including death.
 Those who are not considered high risk for the flu and contract can put those who are young, elderly, or those who have weakened immune systems at greater risk by not taking adequate steps to prevent the spread of the virus throughout the community.

 Dr. Scott’s Tip: Wear a medical face mask!
 If you have the flu and need to leave the comfort of your own home, it will help prevent the spread of the virus to others in the community.

 How Can You Prevent the Flu?

 The number one way to prevent contracting the flu is to receive the flu vaccination.
 There is a common misconception that it is possible for the flu vaccine to give you the flu virus.
 That isn’t possible because there is no active virus within the flu vaccination.
 Your immune system reacts to the vaccination as if it is the flu, creating antibodies against the real flu virus.
-Any side affects you feel from the flu vaccination are caused by your immune systems reaction, which might mimic less severe symptoms of the flu.
+Any side effects you feel from the flu vaccination are caused by the reaction of your immune system, which might mimic less severe symptoms of the flu.

 Other ways to protect yourself from the flu:

 - Stay away from those who are sick